drivendataorg/zamba/docs/docs/configurations.md

 #### `num_workers (int, optional)`

-The number of CPUs to use during training.
-By default, it will be set to either one less than the number of CPUs in the system, or one if there is only one CPU in the system.
+The number of CPUs to use during training. `num_workers` cannot be greater than the number of GPUs in the system.
+Defaults to `3`

 #### `batch_size (int, optional)`